-The shark nail puller is made of hardened steel alloy which gives it the ability to function precisely and accurately even in harsh environments and last for quite a long time.
+The shark nail puller is made of hardened steel alloy which gives it the ability to function precisely and accurately in harsh environments and last for quite a long period of time.
 Moreover, the hardened steel has also been tempered.
 This ensures that the claws of the nail puller will not bend or chip, even then you are pulling out embedded nails or tough nails.

 Just looking at this nail puller gives you the idea that it has been made with durability and precision in mind.
 The tool is made of tempered and forged steel.
 This makes it solid, sturdy, and reliable for years to come.
-In fact, it is strong enough to handle even heavy-duty projects, and on top of that, it is light enough for you to carry it without weighing down your tool bag.
+In fact, it is strong enough to handle heavy-duty projects, and on top of that, it is light enough for you to carry it without weighing down your tool bag.

-The claws of the puller are slender, so that you can fit it under embedded nails without damaging the wood too much.
+The claws of the puller are slender, so that you can fit it under embedded nails and not damaging the wood too much.
 This makes it the ideal tool if you are working on a recycling project and want to reuse the wood.
 The chrome finish off the bar also prevents corrosion and makes it resistant to chipping.
 This makes this nail puller the best suited tool for professional usage.

 The grip of the nail puller has a soft plastic coating which allows you to establish a firm grip on the tool while you are pulling or prying the nails.
 Not only does it allow you to maintain the grip for longer periods of time, it also prevents slipping off the tool from your hand.
 The plastic coating also prevents damage to the underlying surface when you are using the tool.

 It has a full cast aluminum body which is quite lightweight, so you don't have to worry about adding extra baggage to your tool bag.
-The metal body also ensures that the product will last me for a very long time and that it can withstand even the roughest of workplace conditions.
+The metal body also ensures that the product will last me for a very long time and that it can withstand the roughest of workplace conditions.

 The handle of the nail color is also rubberized, so that you have a firm and easy grip while you are using it.
-The ergonomically designed nose is thin and elongated so that it can fit even in narrow places and push the nails out without any difficulties.
+The ergonomically designed nose is thin and elongated so that it can fit even in narrow places and push the nails out with zero difficulties.
 You can use this device for pulling out nails, both from soft and hard woods, because it is powerful enough to handle the latter with relative ease.

 The one drawback of this product is that sometimes the nails may get stuck inside the plunger of the nail puller.